 The following are a few common questions about life insurance and taxes.
 The answers are general in nature and are not written or intended as specific tax or legal advice.
 Tax law is highly specific to particular facts and circumstances.
 This is a good place to start, but if you have specific questions for your situation, you should seek advice from a tax advisor or legal counsel.

-I received death proceeds from a life insurance policy.
-Do I have to pay income taxes?
+I received death benefit proceeds from a life insurance policy.
+Is the life insurance payout taxable?
+That is, do I have to pay income taxes?

 If I own a policy, do I pay taxes on each year’s cash value increase?

 No. Life insurance policy values increase on a tax-deferred basis.

 Generally, premiums are not deductible.
 However, premiums paid that are taxable to someone else, as alimony for example, may be deductible.
 (Related: Premium options)